HOME

 The BBC Audio Drama Awards celebrate the range, originality and quality of audio drama on air and online and give recognition to the creativity of actors, writers, producers, sound designers and others who work in the genre.

-The winners will be announced on Sunday 1 Mar 2026 (please note the date change) in the Radio Theatre at BBC Broadcasting House London.
-The winners of the Imison and Tinniswood Awards (judged and administered by the Society of Authors and the Writers’ Guild of Great Britain) will also be announced at this event.
+The winners were announced on Sunday 1 Mar 2026 in the Radio Theatre at BBC Broadcasting House London.
+The winners of the Imison and Tinniswood Awards (judged and administered by the Society of Authors and the Writers’ Guild of Great Britain) were also announced at this event, along with the winner of a new award instigated by Radio Times.

 The Awards are for: